thediymaker/slurm-node-dashboard/docs/tutorial/good/2025/index.md

 show_in_menu: true
 ```

-Access the Open OnDemand dashboard at `http://{your_vm_public_hostname.rc.asu.edu}/`
+Access Open OnDemand at `http://{your_vm_public_hostname.rc.asu.edu}/`

-From here, you will be able to see the status page by browsing to the "System" dropdown in the menu, and then selecting System Status.
+The status page is available under System → System Status.

 ## Usage

-From the dashboard, you can see the individual compute nodes.
-You can hover to get basic details and click to get more detailed information.

-Let's submit a job so you can see it in action.

-As root, switch to the "tutorial" user and browse to the /scratch directory.
-From here, copy the test batch script from /packages/slurm/submit.sbatch to this base directory.
-Make sure to use the following command to avoid overriding other users' scripts:
+To submit a test job:

+1. Switch to the tutorial user and prepare the batch script:

 ```bash
 su - tutorial